 Play goes hand in hand with innovation.
-I learned this from Brendan Boyle, director of IDEO's Toy Lab, who says that if you measure the amount of laughter in a project space, the teams who chuckle most are also the most successful.
+I learned this from Brendan Boyle, director of IDEO's Play Lab, who says that if you measure the amount of laughter in a project space, the teams who chuckle most are also the most successful.
 As a data scientist, this idea got my gears turning: What if I could use machine learning to build a laugh-detecting algorithm?

 Prototyping is a great way to explore how emerging technologies will play a role in our connected future.
 But instead of focusing on how we will teach our machines to sense human behavior, I’m interested in designing what we will do with the information our devices are learning.
 In a world filled with machines that learn and interact with us, it’s important that they are able to respond to all parts of our humanity—including the things that make us laugh.

 I wanted to see what kind of laugh detection prototype I could build in a few weeks.
 Here’s how I did it: